kingting/link-to-button/README.md

 ### Example Link Conversion

-Here is an example of how the action converts a simple text link to a button, including how it looks before and after conversion.
+This example demostrates how the action converts a simple text link to a button, showing both the before and after states.

 #### Before Conversion